 Leadership and Communications

 Individual coaching and mentoring are part of the Godolphin Flying Start experience.
 A blend of workshops and Myers Briggs Type Indicator (MBTI) is used to develop personal awareness as a foundaton for leadership development.
 Trainees develop their public speaking skills at conferences held in Ireland, USA and Australia.
 Creativity, teamwork and communications are enhanced through workshops and individual mentoring.
-A Leadership module is completed at the Macquarie University Graduate School of Management.
+A Leadership module is completed at the Australian Graduate School of Management.

 There is a total of 12 weeks spent on externships between the USA, Australia and Europe.
 These usually take place outside of the Godolphin organisation and trainees are placed individually giving a great opportunity to develop their personal and professional skills.